 Blinding

-The PI, the data analysts and the four researchers assessing follow-up outcomes were blinded to the clinicians’ and patients’ allocations.
+The Principal Investigator, the data analysts and the four researchers assessing follow-up outcomes were blinded to the clinicians’ and patients’ allocations.
 It was not possible to blind patients to their treatment allocation.
 However, it was not explicit whether patients were receiving the experimental intervention or not.
 Patients in both treatment groups completed the same assessment of satisfaction on a tablet computer and neither group was provided with specific details about the 4-step approach prior to the start of the study.
 If blinding was compromised during the interviews, a different researcher conducted the next follow-up assessment.

 Statistical methods

 The statistical analysis of the primary and secondary outcomes was conducted by statisticians at the PCTU, QMUL.
-An analysis plan was drafted and signed off by the PI (SP) and the senior trial statistician (SE) prior to the analysis of results.
+An analysis plan was drafted and signed off by the Principal Investigator (SP) and the senior trial statistician (SE) prior to the analysis of results.
 All analyses were conducted as two-sided with significance interpreted at the 5% level.
 Analyses were based on available cases and conducted at the level of the individual patient.
 The software used was Stata version 12.1.

 Where missing data existed on individual scales, total or average scores were calculated when at least 75% of the scale had been completed.
 It was decided that multiple imputation of the data would not take place for a number of reasons: (i) the missing data levels were low; if conducted at the level of the individual question, the imputation model would be extremely large and its performance questionable; (ii) the six and 12 month analyses took place at separate time points; (iii) some items were missing not at random, therefore straight-forward multiple imputation with a missing at random assumption was not appropriate; and (iv) some items were rated ‘not applicable’ and therefore it was not sensible for them to be imputed.